Cigar box

 A cigar box is a box container for cigar packaging.
-Traditionally cigar boxes have been made of wood, cardboard or paper.
-Spanish cedar has been described as the "best" kind of wood for cigar boxes because of its beautiful grain, fine texture, and pleasant odor and ability to keep out insects.
+Traditionally, cigar boxes have been made of wood, cardboard or paper.
+Spanish cedar has been described as the "best" kind of wood for cigar boxes because of its beautiful grain, fine texture, pleasant odor and ability to keep out insects.
 Eucalyptus and yellow poplar have been popular substitutes that were sometimes stained and scented to resemble it.
-Other typical woods for cigar boxes include mahogany, elm, and white oak; less-popular are basswood, Circassian walnut, and rosewood.
+Other typical woods for cigar boxes include mahogany, elm, and white oak; less popular are basswood, Circassian walnut, and rosewood.

 There are several types of cigar boxes, differing both in construction and purpose.
 The following are common boxes: